pgottinger/drk-jubilaeums-logo/README.md

 ## Adding a custom logo to DRK CMS

-* Create your logo as SVG file
+* Create your logo as SVG file in a size of 369 x 59
 * Open the SVG file in a text editor and remove the <xml> and <svg> tag (also the closing one)
 * Replace all ``"`` by ``\"`` to escape the quotes